 [youtube TTwH5nqRvOo&feature=player_embedded nolink]

+Another delightful Godzilla-related musical interlude is provided by the mind-boggling tune Save the Earth from 1971’s terrible, terrible Godzilla v.
+The Smog Monster.
 This is the one where Godzilla battles what appears to be a sentient, flying cow pie.
 The song is the true lowlight.
 It’s this combination of over-earnest 70’s enviro-nonsense and 60’s Japanopop that is mistranslated into English and served up for your listening pleasure.
 You can almost see Al Gore sitting alone in his mansion, nodding his head, grinning, and snapping his fingers to its big beat as he gazes upon his Oscar and Nobel Prize.

 Forget the rest of the series.
 Stick with the original – okay, the second original.
 Godzilla, King of the Monsters is a terrific 80-minute thrill ride mercifully free of the kind of clichéd movie industry nonsense that ruins so many movies today.
 There’s no nauseating shaky-cam, the shots last longer than 0.35 seconds, and the whole thing is just plain cool.
 The kids dug it big time.
 Plus there’s a guy in a rubber dinosaur costume smashing up Tokyo who represents the awesome, righteous wrath of the American people – what’s not to like?